srmcnutt/ise_device_inventory/readme.md

 The following is the list of environment variables Device Extractor looks for at startup:

 * ISE_NODE - the host name or ip address of ISE
-* ISE_PATH - the path where would like the output file to be written
+* ISE_PATH - the path and file name where would like the output file to be written
 * ISE_PAGE_LIMIT - the number of pages Device extractor will read before giving up
 * ISE_USER - an ISE user with ERS Opertator rights
 * ISE_PASSWORD - the password for the ISE_USER